jirvingphd/dsc-data-science-env-setup-v2-1/README.md

 <details>
 <summary>Windows</summary>
 To follow these instructions on a Windows machine you must be using the Git Bash shell it was suggested to install above.
 Run `touch ~/.bash_profile` to create a new file.
-Next, run `echo "conda activate learn-env" >> ~/.bash_profile` to add the configuration to your bash profile and then run `source ~/.bash_profile` to activate the changes you just made.
+Next, run `echo "source activate learn-env" >> ~/.bash_profile` to add the configuration to your bash profile and then run `source ~/.bash_profile` to activate the changes you just made.
 </details>

 ## Updating your Virtual Environment